-Each section in the checklist can be considered for a UPSS site where a storage system has been decommissioned, replaced or removed.
+Each subject on this bullet list needs to be considered for a UPSS that has been decommissioned, abandoned or removed.
 However, not all the items relating to each subject (as provided in the checklist) will be relevant to each site.